Hyland's teething tablets recalled nationwide

 "Teething is not a medical problem.
 Teething is natural, it's important, and the vast majority of kids really do great," said Burgert, who is also a spokesperson for the American Academy of Pediatrics.

-"So, teething isn't something that parents should be worried about or something that need tremendous action plans, however, if they do notice their kids are fussy and biting on things we can address them in many ways," she said.
+"So, teething isn't something that parents should be worried about or something that needs tremendous action plans, however, if they do notice their kids are fussy and biting on things we can address them in many ways," she said.

 To ease your baby's teething discomfort, the American Academy of Pediatrics has some suggestions: